HarshwardhanPatil07/Docker-Practice/README.md

 The dot "." at the end of the command denotes location of the Dockerfile.

-Running the image
+Running the image:
     docker run my-app:1.0

-CLI of Container
+CLI of Container:
     docker exec -it 307f8c51e365 /bin/sh

 Setting the environment variables now